 Primary Care Behavioral Health

 PCBH care models strive to optimize behavioral health within the primary care environment.
 In this model, Behavioral Health Consultants (BHCs) collaborate with medical providers by working with patients in exam rooms after the physician’s check up.
-Follow-up visits may be scheduled with whichever provider best addresses a patient’s needs.
+Follow-up visits may be scheduled with whichever provider best addresses a patient’s health needs.

 BHCs treat mental health conditions — depression, anxiety, ADHD, OCD — as well as physical comorbidities — diabetes, hypertension, dementia, insomnia — improving access to care.
 Primary care referrals to specialists can be challenging for patients, and BHCs are trained to support medical care team interventions.